softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule/activatePublicPort.md

 ---
 title: "activatePublicPort"
 description: "Activate a server's public network interface to the maximum available speed.
-This operation is an alias for [[SoftLayer_... "
+This operation is an alias for [SoftLayer_H... "
 layout: "method"
 tags:
     - "method"